calicoday/ruby-tree-sitter-ffi/Readme.md

 # ruby-tree-sitter-ffi

 This gem provides Ruby bindings for the tree-sitter runtime library, `libtree-sitter`.
-You  need to have the runtime library and a language parser for each language you want to use, in shared/dynamic library form, and know the full, absolute paths to them on your system.
+You  need to have the runtime library and a language parser for each language you want to use, in shared/dynamic library form, and know the full paths to them on your system (absolute path or relative to the directory you run from).
 I'll use the current paths on my Mac in the examples below.
 You may find my [tree-sitter-repos](https://github.com/calicoday/tree-sitter-repos) project convenient for cloning and building the necessary Tree-sitter libraries.

 This gem depends on the ruby `FFI` gem. `FFI` is compiled for your platform when it's installed, then gems that use it can be installed without further compiling.
 Some advantages of using `FFI` rather than handcoding C extensions: